henrik/styleguide/README.markdown

     ```

     will do.
 It makes the method definitions harder to search for.

-*   Try to keep lines of code to a maximum of around 80 characters for nicer editing in a split editor (and nicer diffs).
-Lines of text in a README, say, can be longer since your editor should soft-wrap it.
-I tend to hard-wrap comments, though, because they feel like code.

 *   Don't use `begin`/`end` with `rescue` when it spans an entire method.
 It's more clutter and the cleaner syntax is well-established: